beckadamtheinventor/BOS/README.md

 + usbdrvce (stable, subject to change)

 There are three ways to use libload in BOS, depending on where your program runs from.
+When writing an assembly program using `boslibloader.inc` you can use routines from any library loaded with the `libload` macro.
+The macros will handle the rest.

 ### Method A
 Program runs from RAM, default libload settings, optionally displaying libload messages.